Duisburg North Rhine-westphalia, Germany Travel Guide

 Coldest weather, shorter daylight, greater probability of rain or snow.

-Germany is part of the Schengen Area, a group of 27 European countries with no border security at mutual borders.
-Nationals of many countries (USA, Canada, Australia, New Zealand, UK, Japan, South Korea) enter Germany for tourism or business for up to 90 days within any 180-day period without a visa.
+Germany is in the schengen Zone, a group of 27 European countries with no border security at mutual borders.
+Nationals of many countries (USA, Canada, Australia, New Zealand, UK, Japan, South Korea) enter Germany for tourism or business for for a MAXIMUM of 90 days in any 180-day period without a visa.
 Your passport simply receives a stamp upon entry.
 Citizens of countries not covered by the visa-waiver agreement require a Schengen visa (Type C) for short stays or a National Visa (Type D) for stays over 90 days or specific purposes like work or study.

-Valid for 3 months beyond departure, issued in last 10 years, 2 blank pages.
+Valid for 3 months beyond departure, issued in last 10 years, TWO unused pages.

 Present your valid Schengen visa.